 Major General Allen was in command of the American Forces in Germany from July 1919 until January 1923.
 Since May 21, 1920 he was also the American representative on the Interallied Rhineland High Commission.

-For all his sympathy and compassion for France, its “military attitude” to hold Germany down for years greatly worried him as it would rather bring about new conflicts and suffering than peace and restoring in Europe.
+For all his sympathy and compassion for France, its “military attitude” to hold Germany down for years greatly worried him.
+It would rather bring about new conflicts and suffering than peace and restoring in Europe.

 The AFG was playing a crucial stabilizing role.
-Firmly believing in the AFG’s mission, the General stood for continuing the U.S. deployment on the Rhine even when most Americans, including President Harding, wanted to recall all American troops from the Rhine.
+Firmly believing in the AFG’s mission, the General stood for continuing the U.S. deployment on the Rhine.
+He did so even when most Americans, including President Harding, wanted to recall all American troops from the Rhine.

 In 1922, General Allen saved Ehrenbreitstein fortress from being destructed.